mashuxa/minimalDistance/README.md

 Replace a character_

 How to run:
-npm start -- wordone wordtwo
+npm run start -- wordone wordtwo

 You should make the code look and feel better than it is right now.
 Here is a list of points:

 - Check current algorithm implementation (no coding needed here)
 - Refactor code (changes could be in anything)
 - Add tests, you can add any testing library as you want